kaisenlinux/manpages-dev/packages/xfs_db.md

                  -s  specifies that only setuid and setgid files are printed.

        p      See the print command.

+       path dir_path
+              Walk the directory tree to an inode using the supplied path.
+Absolute and relative paths are supported.

        pop    Pop location from the stack.